Build conferencing add-ons

 9. Publish the add-on.

-This page provides a general overview of each of the new steps (see Building Google Workspace Add-ons for an overview of the other steps).
+This page provides a general overview of each of the new steps (see Building add-ons for an overview of the other steps).

 Enable the Calendar advanced service

 The Calendar advanced service lets you call the Calendar API directly from an Apps Script project.
-Some common operations such as Calendar event syncs can only be performed using the advanced service.
-Before you can use the advanced service, you must enable it for your add-on project.
+Some standard operations such as Calendar event syncs can only be performed using the advanced service.
+Before you can use the advanced service, enable it for your add-on project.

 You can enable the Calendar advanced service from the Apps Script editor.
-Be sure to enable the API in both the editor Advanced Google Services dialog and the Google API console.
+Be sure to enable the API in both the editor Advanced Google Services dialog and the Google Cloud console.

 Define conference solutions in the manifest

-The add-on manifest provides the basic information that Google Calendar needs to display and activate the add-on conference solutions correctly.
-Your add-on manifest must define (in its calendar section) one or more conference solutions that describe the types of third-party conferences Google Calendar events can use.
+The add-on manifest provides the basic information that Calendar needs to display and activate the add-on conference solutions.
+Your add-on manifest must define (in its calendar section) one or more conference solutions that describe the types of third-party conferences Calendar events can use.

 See Manifests for details on how to configure your add-on's manifest.